jamt9000/DVE/misc/README-template.md

 ### Dataset mirrors

 For each dataset used in the paper, we provide a preprocessed copy to allow the results described above to be reproduced directly.
-These can be downloaded and unpacked with a [utility script](misc/sync_datasets.py) (**TODO** recommended -- see example usage below), which will store them in the locations expected by the training code.
+These can be downloaded and unpacked with a [utility script](misc/sync_datasets.py), which will store them in the locations expected by the training code.
 Each dataset has a brief README, which also provides the citations for use with each dataset, together with a link from which it can be downloaded directly.

 | Dataset   | Details and links | Archive size | sha1sum |
 |:-------------:|:-----:|:----:|:---:|